 The Philip R. Dodge Young Investigator Award

 The award is for basic science or clinical research by accomplished young investigators who are members of the Child Neurology Society.
 The Dodge Award is supported by an endowment funded by CNS members and institutional contributors.
-The recipient of the Dodge award will receive a grant of $30,000 and will be invited to present their work during the morning plenary session at the 51st CNS Annual Meeting in Cincinnati, Ohio, October 12-15, 2022.
+The recipient of the Dodge award will receive a grant of $30,000 and will be invited to present their work during the morning plenary session at the 52nd CNS Annual Meeting in Vancouver, BC, Canada, October 4-7, 2023.

-The Child Neurology Foundation has awarded over 3.5 million dollars to the research endeavors of over 70 young investigators, aimed at identifying treatments and cures for pediatric neurologic diseases.
+The Child Neurology Foundation has awarded over 4.6 million dollars in research funding and scholarships to child neurologists, medical students, and researchers who are working to identify treatments and cures for pediatric neurologic diseases.

 Pediatric Epilepsy Research Foundation (PERF) Elterman Research Grant

-This grant supports clinical or basic science research by a child neurologist or developmental pediatrician early in his/her academic career.
+The PERF™ Elterman Research Grant supports clinical or basic science research by a child neurologist or developmental pediatrician early in his/her academic career.
 The selected investigator will receive a $150,000 grant of $75,000 per year for two years.
-The PERF Elterman Research Grant is supported fully by PERF.
+Applicants must be a member of the Child Neurology Society.

 Pediatric Epilepsy Research Foundation (PERF) Shields Research Grant

-This grant supports translational or clinical research by a child neurologist or developmental pediatrician early in his/her academic career.
+The PERF™ Shields Research Grant supports translational or clinical research by a child neurologist or developmental pediatrician early in his/her academic career.
 The selected investigator will receive a $150,000 grant of $75,000 per year for two years.
-The Shields Grant is supported by the Pediatric Epilepsy Research Foundation (PERF).
+Applicants must be a member of the Child Neurology Society.

-2022 Child Neurology Foundation Neurodevelopmental Disabilities (NDD Summer Research Scholarship)
+Child Neurology Foundation Neurodevelopmental Disabilities (NDD) Summer Research Scholarship

-The Child Neurology Foundation announces one summer clinical research scholarship for a first- or second-year US or Canadian medical student who has an interest in training in neurodevelopmental disabilities or child neurology.
+The Child Neurology Foundation announces the availability of (1) one summer clinical research scholarship for a first- or second-year US or Canadian medical student who has an interest in training in neurodevelopmental disabilities or child neurology.

-The award will be made for clinical research focused in the field of neurodevelopmental disabilities in children to be conducted under the direction of a child neurology/NDD subspecialist during the 2022 summer break.
-Selected applicant will receive $3,500 scholarship to support a research project.
+The award will be made for clinical research focused in the field of neurodevelopmental disabilities in children or young adults to be conducted under the direction of a child neurology/NDD subspecialist during the 2023 summer break.
+The selected applicant will receive a $3,500 scholarship to support the research project.

 Dr. Kenneth F. Swaiman Medical Student Scholarship

-Administered annually beginning in May 2022, the $5,000 summer research scholarship will be given to each of three (3) U.S. or Canadian medical students who have an interest in exploring a career in child neurology.
-Travel expenses up to $1,000 will be provided to attend the annual Child Neurology Society meeting.
+Administered annually, the $6,000 summer research scholarship will be given to each of three (3) U.S. or Canadian medical students who have an interest in exploring a career in child neurology.
+Travel expenses up to $1,500 will be provided to attend the annual Child Neurology Society meeting.
 The award will be open to second- or third-year medical students for a basic or clinical research project in child neurology conducted under the direction of a child neurologist.